dozener/Data_Science/README.md

 # Data_Science

-To view any of the ipython notebooks contained in this repo visit the following link:
+To view any of the ipython notebooks contained in this repo please visit the following link:

 http://nbviewer.jupyter.org/github/samverma/Data_science/tree/master/